Cisco AMP Threat Grid – Cloud and Cisco Umbrella Integration Overview

 - Log into your Cisco AMP Threat Grid dashboard, and select your account details.

 - Under your Account Details, an API key may already be visible if you've created one already.
 If you haven't, click Generate New API Key.

 Your API key should then be visible under User Details > API Key.

 Next, you'll want to add the API key to the Umbrella dashboard in order for it to pull data from Cisco AMP Threat Grid.

-- Log into your Umbrella dashboard, navigate to Settings > Integrations and click Cisco AMP Threat Grid in the table to expand it.
+- Log into your Umbrella dashboard, navigate to Policies > Policy Components > Integrations and click Cisco AMP Threat Grid in the table to expand it.